Jessica Gonzales Purcell Scholarship for Leadership & Persistence

 Who are we looking for?

-Caona Wellness is looking for three driven womxn of color who actively lean into the best version of themselves every day.
+Caona Wellness is looking for two driven womxn of color who actively lean into the best version of themselves every day.
 This means they care for their holistic selves, and give back to the communities they are a part of.
 These empathetic leaders are adamant about making a difference in their life and others’ as well.

 We believe that by supporting the growth of our selected applicants, they will have the community, tools and support to foster the brilliant leaders within.
 Our mission is to cultivate leaders who lead by example and pay it forward.